Collaborations & Networks

 Our members enjoy a wide range of specific collaborations locally, nationally and internationally.
 These include research collaborations with:

-- The BC Cancer Research Centre (BCCRC) and the BC Cancer Agency on a number of basic, translational and clinical research studies
+- The BC Cancer Research Centre (BCCRC) and BC Cancer on a number of basic, translational and clinical research studies

 - The National Cancer Institute (USA)

-- Oncology investigators at universities and institutes across North America in and Europe
+- Oncology investigators at universities and institutes across North America and Europe

 Provincial Pediatric Oncology Network

-BC Children's Hospital Research Institute (BCCHR), in partnership with other stakeholders in British Columbia, has taken on a leadership role in the new Provincial Pediatric Oncology/Hematology Network.
-The Network is co-sponsored by BC Children’s Hospital (BCCH) and BC Cancer Agency (BCCA), with start-up funding anticipated from the Provincial Health Services Authority (PHSA).
+BC Children's Hospital Research Institute (BCCHR), in partnership with other stakeholders in British Columbia, has taken on a leadership role in the Provincial Pediatric Oncology/Hematology Network.
+The Network is co-sponsored by BC Children's Hospital (BCCH) and BC Cancer, with start-up funding anticipated from the Provincial Health Services Authority (PHSA).

 Four program areas are prioritized for development by the Network: